gorodnichy/vitals/docs/readme.md

  Corrections/Comments: [ dg @ ivim . ca ]     -->

- If you want to help with further development of this Portal and Open Canada Vaccine /  Vitals Statistics Tracking App development, please send eTransfer to dg@ivim.ca.
-Comments and corrections can be emailed to the same adddress.
+ If you want to help with further development of this Portal and Open Canada Vaccine /  Vitals Statistics Tracking App development, please send eTransfer to dg @ ivim . ca.  Comments and corrections should be sent to the same address.